Ghoulboy78/Scarpet-edit/docs/Documentation.md

  - `/world-edit paste [pos]` -> Pastes selection relative to player position or to `[pos]`, if given.
 Be careful incase you didnt' choose a wise spot making the selection.
  - `/world-edit flood <block>` -> Performs a flood fill (fill connex volume) within the selection and starting at the player's position.
 Can both "fill" used to be air or replace some other block.
  - `/world-edit flood <block> [axis]` -> Flood fill will happen only perpendicular to iven axis.
 Setting axis to `y`, for isntance, will fill the horizontal plane.
+ - `/world-edit hollow [block]` -> Hollows out all shapes within the selection.
+If optional `[block]` argument is given, only hollows out shapes made of that block.
  - `/world-edit walls <block> [sides] [replacement]` -> Creates walls on the sides specified around the selection, defalts to ony vertical walls (`xz`).
  - `/world-edit outline <block> [replacement]` -> Outlines the selection with `<block>`.
  - `/world-edit shape ...` -> Generates a shape centered arround the palyer.
 See brushes for all options and parameters.